 - Continue to review state and federal eligibility requirements, as well as student needs for meals, and revise or expand services accordingly.
 If local resources become depleted or are insufficient, a State of Texas Assistance Request may be routed to the assigned Disaster District through the STAR process.

 Schools have developed programs for educational continuity so students who cannot regularly attend classes still have learning opportunities.
 These programs support individual students affected by illness or restrictions that limit their ability to attend or thrive at school.
 Continuity of education is part of a larger mission schools play in the lives of students and communities they serve.
 These same strategies are being used as districts continue instructional continuity throughout the COVID-19 response.

-Electronic continuity of education is technology dependent.
+Other schools have opted for completely online instruction since the start of the pandemic.
+Electronic continuity of education is dependent on technology.
 It is important to ensure staff and students understand that no sensitive information should be shared when connected to unsecured Wi-Fi networks.
 Districts should continue to guide students and teachers on how to access learning platforms, and they should require regular password updates.
 With an increase in virtual meetings, it is crucial to take steps to keep these meetings secure.

 School administrators are responsible for determining processes for grading and monitoring student progress.
 As remote education continues, those processes should be regularly monitored and updated as needed.
 Curriculum should center on resources that can be accessed online or through resources families have at home.

 Technology staff must continue to assess student, faculty, and staff internet access and device capabilities, as needs may change, such as Virtual Private Networks (VPNs), as well as cybersecurity.
 Student learning will not necessarily take place during regular school or business hours, so technology should support online access 24 hours per day.